Dragon’s Tale: From Hanoi to Bai Tu Long Bay, Unraveling Vietnam’s Mystical Wonders

-The Old Quarter View Hostel, It is located just a few steps from several bars, restaurants and pubs, right in the heart of the Old Quarter.
-I must say I had a delightful time here.
+My choice for accommodation, the Old Quarter View Hostel, is strategically positioned just a few steps away from an array of bars, restaurants, and pubs, nestling right in the heart of the Old Quarter.
+I must express that my time here was nothing short of delightful.

-The hostel has a tour desk, which is served at all times.
-The lady in charged assisted me to book the activities in Vietnam, which included a visit to the well-known UNESCO World Heritage Site since 1994: Halong Bay, a paradise located in the Gulf of Tonkin.
-Absolutely everyone has told me is a must visit in Vietnam, and they were all right!
+The hostel’s accessible tour desk, available around the clock, proved to be a valuable resource.
+The lady in charge efficiently assisted me in booking activities throughout Vietnam, including a visit to the renowned UNESCO World Heritage Site since 1994: Halong Bay, a paradise nestled in the Gulf of Tonkin.
+The unanimous recommendation from everyone I encountered that Halong Bay is a must-visit destination in Vietnam proved entirely accurate.

 IMG_0404.JPG

-Bai Tu Long Bay is part of the famous Halong Bay.
-It is located northeast of Vietnam, at 165 km from the capital Hanoi.
-The bay comprises approximately 1,600 islands and islets, which forms a remarkable panorama of limestone pillars.
+Bai Tu Long Bay, an integral part of the renowned Halong Bay, is situated in the northeast of Vietnam, approximately 165 km from the capital, Hanoi.
+Distinguished by its breathtaking landscape, the bay encompasses around 1,600 islands and islets, creating a spectacular panorama of limestone pillars.

 IMG_0442.JPG